 Eating

-For breakfast, cross the footbridge to Mazzorbo, then walk through the vineyard to Venissa's Osteria Contemporanea (approx 10 mins).
-Here a continental buffet of homemade bread and croissants, creamy natural yoghurt, jam and cake await.
+Burano has a couple of decent cafes and bakeries for breakfast, but you're better off crossing the footbridge to Mazzorbo, then walking through the vineyard to Venissa's Osteria Contemporanea (approx 10 mins).
+Here a continental buffet of homemade bread and croissants, creamy natural yoghurt, jam and cake await (extra charge).

 Dinner is offered at the Osteria too, and it's all affordable and very good, with a daily changing degustation menu (4 courses, closed on Thursdays in winter).
 We ate here and were wowed by a cuttlefish dish with a pumpkin cream and black squid ink.